cvlab-epfl/cvlab-kubernetes-guide/images/tutorial/README.md

 `docker` may need `sudo` to operate correctly.

 ### Image repository login
 In any case you need to log in to our docker image repository, which is where `runai` can download images from.
+The user name and password are your gaspar/gaspar_password.

 ```
 docker login ic-registry.epfl.ch
 ```